biopragmatics/semra/src/semra/templates/config-summary.md

 mappings = semra.io.from_sssom("raw.sssom.tsv.gz")
 ```

 Below is a graph-based view on the raw mappings.
+Note that this may contain many more prefixes than
+what's relevant for processing.
+The configuration allows for specifying a prefix allowlist and prefix blocklist.

 ![](raw_graph.svg)